danilocurvelo/imd0030-20242/projects/deques.md

 1. The amount of memory used by the deque must always be proportional to its size.
 If a client adds 10,000 items and then removes 9,999 items, the resulting deque should use about the same amount of memory as a deque where we only ever added 1 item.
 To achieve this, remove references to items that are no longer in the deque.
 1. The class is implemented with the help of **sentinel nodes** according to the following **invariants**, or implementation requirements that must be true before and after any of the data structure's operations.
 Use the doubly-linked `Node` class defined at the bottom of the `LinkedDeque.java` file.

-A [**sentinel node**](https://docs.google.com/presentation/d/1qNaYV6fq-ARyhMGnY5-HJXHG1srNf3R5uofhYiJ80Y0/edit?usp=sharing)[^2] is a special node in a linked data structure that doesn't contain any meaningful data and is always present in the data structure, even when it's empty.
-Because we no longer need to check if the current node is null before accessing it, we can simplify the number of conditions that are needed to implement `LinkedDeque` methods.
+A **sentinel node** is a special node in a linked data structure that doesn't contain any meaningful data and is always present in the data structure, even when it's empty.
+Because we no longer need to check if the current node is null before accessing it, we can simplify the number of conditions that are needed to implement `LinkedDeque` methods.[^2]

+{% include slides.html src="https://docs.google.com/presentation/d/e/2PACX-1vQtRcMfikTI7KxNrzAwXorzpHAKQWOuQ8m-i1gTEs9s17boY3OrNoZqtvRZIqw1bG8uDch9LvTp4TE-/embed" aspect_ratio="16/9" %}

 [^2]: Josh Hug.
 2019. [cs61b lec5 2019 lists3, dllists and arrays](https://docs.google.com/presentation/d/1nRGXdApMS7yVqs04MRGZ62dZ9SoZLzrxqvX462G2UbA/edit).
 In CS 61B: Data Structures, Spring 2019.